Skip to main content

 Special Cases

---detach releases the command lock
+--detach keeps the command lock

-lager python run long_test.py --box lab-box --detach
+lager python long_test.py --box lab-box --detach

-lager python run long_test.py --box lab-box --detach
+lager hello --box lab-box

 lager update --all skips locked boxes